tccole23/latin102/translation1.md

 B. Grammatical questions
 Write a dictionary entry (nominative singular, genitive singular, gender) for Dexamenum, then identify the form Dexamenum. - Dexamenus, Dexameni, masculine - Accusative singular

 Write a dictionary entry (nominative singular, genitive singular, gender) for Deianiram, then identify the form Deianiram. - Deianira, Deianirae, feminine - Accusative singular

-Identify the form abesset, and explain why it is this tense and mood. - Identify the form uenisset, and explain why it is this tense and mood. - Identify the form pollicitus est. What dictionary form would you look under to find this verb? - Identify the form of the noun-adjective phrase tempore certo, and explain why it is in this case. -
+Identify the form abesset, and explain why it is this tense and mood. - 3rd singular imperfect  active subjunctive - It's imperfect because it is referring to an ongoing event in the past and it's subjunctive because

+Identify the form uenisset, and explain why it is this tense and mood. - 3rd singular pluperfect  active subjunctive - It's pluperfect because it's about an action that happened before something in the past and it's subjunctive because

+Identify the form pollicitus est. What dictionary form would you look under to find this verb? - It is a 3rd singular, perfect passive indicative verb and would be found as a deponent verb.

+Identify the form of the noun-adjective phrase tempore certo, and explain why it is in this case. -

 C. Translation
 Please translate the passgae into idiomatic English.

-When Hercules had come to King Dexamenus and he
+When Hercules had come to King Dexamenus and he had violated his daughter Deianira, he wanted to marry her.
+When Hercules had gone away, the centaur Eurytion sought Deianira as a wife.
+Since her father was afraid of the centaurs, he promised